Congratulations! You’ve made a great choice and are on your way to getting your private WordPress media files protected!

-- Set file access permission: who can access your protected files (through its protected file URL), i.e. file’s author, admins or logged-in users
+- Set File Access Permission (FAP): who can access your protected files (through its protected file URL), i.e. file’s author, admins or logged-in users

 - Set no access page: where to redirect unauthorized users to when they attempt to access your private files.
 Default: 404 page